Rotator Cuff Surgery in Rochester, NY

 Diagnosis of a Shoulder Injury

 Because shoulder injuries may vary on a case-by-case basis, your orthopaedic surgeon will need to perform an X-ray, ultrasound, MRI, or a combination of these imaging tests in order to determine the full extent of damage that has been done to the rotator cuff.

 Not all rotator cuff tears will require surgery.
 Adequate rest, physical therapy, and pain medications may be enough for some tears to heal on their own, but if the injury does not improve over a significant period of time then surgery is likely the best option.

 Like the diagnosis process, discussions regarding surgery for a rotator cuff repair will need to be individualized for the exact patient and their exact injury.
 Fortunately, recent achievements in the healthcare industry have allowed surgical procedures to become incredibly advanced, leading to less recovery time for patients.

-To speak with an orthopaedic surgeon about your rotator cuff injury, or ways that you can prevent future damage to your shoulders, please contact Rochester Community Orthopaedics to schedule an appointment at our area office located in Rochester, NY.
-Give us a call at (585) 218-4337 or request an appointment through our secure online form.
+To speak with a board-certified orthopaedic surgeon about your rotator cuff injury, or ways that you can prevent future damage to your shoulders, please contact Rochester Community Orthopaedics.
+To schedule a consultation at our orthopaedic clinic in Rochester, please call (585) 218-4337 or request an appointment through our secure online form.